 But only for a minute.

 Because I would hope that I am a good mother.
 And guess what?
 I have lost my children more than once.
-Sophia especially has a skill for disappearing when I turn my head for a split second.
+My youngest daughter especially has a skill for disappearing when I turn my head for a split second.
 And she would have been the kid trying to get inside with the animals if she were to get away from me at the zoo.
 (This is why I made her wear a leash backpack when she was younger.)

 Yes, I have lost my kids in public places.
 And I know that many, many of my friends—friends I consider to be excellent and attentive mothers—have also lost their children.